 Singapore's best spas

-The 10,000-square-metre space houses a series of hot and cold facilities, include a Japanese-style onsen set on the edge of small jungle, a crystal steam room, gymnasium, yoga studio and Tangerine Cafe serving up spa cuisine by chefs Sam and Forest Leong.
-ESPA's staff are trained to deliver more than soothing massages and stress-relief rituals.
-On its staff roster is Tiffany Wee, a naturopath trained to deliver useful advice on living and eating healthier, as well as perky gym trainers that conduct classes in their impressively kitted out workout room.
+The 10,000-square-metre space houses a series of hot and cold facilities, including a Japanese-style onsen set on the edge of small jungle, a crystal steam room, gymnasium, yoga studio and Tangerine serving up healthy cuisine by chef Ian Kittichai.
+On top of soothing massages and stress-relief rituals, ESPA's staff include a naturopath trained to deliver useful advice on living and eating healthier, as well as perky gym trainers who conduct classes in their impressively kitted-out workout room.
 Patrons who purchase treatments worth more than $200 are welcome to use the various pools and exercise classes.
-ESPA's after-treatment facilities are also unrivalled – thoughtful extras like the special spin dryer that whirls your swim suit dry, and the sleeping room with pods to take a nap in after your treatment – don't you hate abruptly navigating the bustle of public transportation after a soothing massage? – are compelling arguments to go to ESPA and make a whole good day of it.
-Treatment to try The Day Spa Retreat ($450).
-Centred around themes like Fit For Life, Weight Management, Intro to Detox and De-Stress, this package is a good primer to the place as a lifestyle destination as it includes a consultation with a lifestyle or fitness staffer, and two treatments: one 60 minutes long, and another 45 minutes – try the Indulgence Hammam Ritual, a Turkish bath session in Singapore’s first hammam steam facility.
-The package also includes a two-course meal at Tangerine, with a menu with a legend recommending dishes based on the retreat you’ve enjoyed.
+ESPA's after-treatment facilities are also unrivalled.
+Thoughtful extras like the special spin dryer that whirls your swim suit dry, and the sleeping room with pods to take a nap in after your treatment – don't you hate abruptly navigating the bustle of public transportation after a massage? – are compelling arguments to go to ESPA and make a whole day of it.
+Treatment to try The Day Spa Retreat ($380/Mon-Thu, $450/Fri-Sun).
+Centred around themes 'Fit for Life', 'Weight Management', 'Intro to Detox' and 'De-stress', this package is a good primer to ESPA as a lifestyle destination, and includes a consultation with a lifestyle or fitness staff member and two treatments: one 60 minutes and another 45 minutes long (try the Indulgence Hammam Ritual, a Turkish bath ritual in Singapore’s first hammam steam facility).
+The package also includes a two-course meal at Tangerine, with a menu that recommends dishes based on the retreat you’ve enjoyed.

-Previously Spa Botanica at The Sentosa Singapore, A Beaufort Hotel, this destination spa has been feted and loved for their indoor and outdoor rejuvenation facilities.
-Rebranded in mid-2014, a whole host of new rejuvenating treatments grounded in French cosmetology practices are now in place, with the treatment menu sectioned into appetisers, mains and desserts to help patrons mix and match their indulgences.
-Starter selections, for example, feature quick essential body oil scrubs and facials ($100-$120/30-45min), and Mains consist of longer sessions filled with multi-step facials and body massages borrowing wisdom from India, Thailand and the Orient ($180-$240/60-90min).
-The spa’s much-beloved volcanic mud seating areas, waterfalls, pools and meditation labyrinths are still also in place, as are their mini-bungalow-like Couple Spa Suites ($80/30min).
+Previously Spa Botanica at The Sentosa Singapore, A Beaufort Hotel, this destination spa has been fêted and loved for its indoor and outdoor rejuvenation facilities.
+Rebranded in mid-2014, a whole host of new rejuvenating treatments grounded in French cosmetology practices are now in place, with the treatment menu sectioned into appetisers, mains and desserts to help patrons mix and match their indulgences.Treatment to try Starter selections, for example, feature quick essential body oil scrubs and facials ($100-$120/30-45min), and Mains consist of longer sessions filled with multi-step facials and body massages borrowing wisdom from India, Thailand and the Orient ($180-$240/60-90min).
+The spa’s beloved volcanic mud seating areas, waterfalls, pools and meditation labyrinths are still also in place, as are its mini-bungalow-like Couple Spa Suites ($80/30min).

-Willow Stream Spa at The Fairmont Singapore
+Willow Stream Spa

 Auriga Spa at Capella

-Nourish your body, mind and spirit at this multiple award-winning spa nestled in the quiet confines of Capella Singapore at Sentosa.
-Keeping a sharp focus on all things natural and organic – it’s the only spa to use products from The Organic Pharmacy – the space features nine cosy treatment rooms (each with a private alfresco garden), two of which are couple suites and one offering traditional Asian remedies.
-After your session, you can wander around (the staff are extremely polite and keep out of your way to give you privacy) to use the facilities here.
-Its hot and cold wet therapies include a herbal steam room, an ice fountain to cool down after a heated treatment, an experience shower and a calming vitality pool for neck and full body water massages – very pampering indeed.
-Other facilities include a relaxation lounge with unique sound wave chairs (where you can recline, sip tea, munch on nuts and read magazines for as long as you want) and a fitness centre with private instructors on hand.
-Treatments range from stimulating Balinese, Thai and Shiatsu massages and couple spa experiences to soothing therapies for mums-to-be, body sculpting sessions, body exfoliations and wraps, facials, manicures and much more.
-Treatment to try Senja Sunyi Massage ($230).
-Clocking in at 90 minutes, this soothing treatment uses rose and pomegranate body balm plus warm ‚Äòmoon stones’ with tui na and Javanese massage techniques to untangle your nerves and remove muscle kinks.
+Nourish your body, mind and spirit at this award-winning spa nestled in the quiet confines of Capella Singapore.
+Keeping a sharp focus on all things natural and organic – it’s the only spa to use products from The Organic Pharmacy – the space features nine cosy treatment rooms (each with a private alfresco garden), two of which are couple suites and one that offers traditional Asian remedies.
+After your session, you can wander around (the staff are extremely polite and keep out of your way to give you privacy) to use the other facilities.
+The spa's hot and cold wet facilities include a herbal steam room, an ice fountain to cool down after a heated treatment, an experience shower, and a calming vitality pool for neck and full-body water massages.
+Other facilities include a relaxation lounge with unique 'sound wave' chairs (where you can recline, sip tea, munch on nuts and read magazines for as long as you want) and a fitness centre with private instructors on hand.
+Treatments include stimulating Balinese, Thai and Shiatsu massages, couple spa experiences, soothing therapies for mums-to-be, body-sculpting sessions, body exfoliations and wraps, facials, manicures, and many more.
+Treatment to try Senja Sunyi Massage ($250/90 mins).
+This soothing treatment uses rose and pomegranate body balm plus warm ‘moon stones’ with tui na and Javanese massage techniques to untangle your nerves and remove muscle kinks.
 You can ask for light, medium or strong pressure, and your therapist will gladly oblige.